 The message states:

 With careful deliberation, we’ve made the decision to discontinue ticket support and focus our best efforts on providing personal and direct support by phone or chat.

 Others, who, having had issues finding out how to create a ticket asked on Twitter:

 Hi, yes we've made the decision to focus our efforts on providing timely solutions with personal direct phone/chat supprt.— Bluehost Support (@bluehostsupport) July 8, 2016

-There are signs, however, that they are desperately working to fix the problem.
+January 2017 saw them desperately working to fix the problem.
 In January 2017, Bluehost announced it would be closing its office in Orem, Utah, laying off more than 440 workers in their accounting, customer support, human resources, and training.
 It will be consolidating its support staff in its Tempe, Arizona office to improve its customer support.
 Let’s just hope it doesn’t end in a similar way to the Arvixe debacle.

 Forward to 2019, and it looks like this debacle is over.
 Let’s hope they have learned their lesson.